HalfButterChickenGravy/mariomg/README.md

 The player has to dodge the obstacles by jumping across the obstacles.

 As the level advances, the speed and the types of obstacles increases.

-Additional features like power ups and obstacle avoiders will be added.